Mole-featured

 Basic Concepts of Mole, Avogadro’s Number and Molar Volume

-Mole- A chemist’s secret unit
+Mole – A chemist’s secret unit

 Definition:

 A mole is specified as the quantity(mass) of a compound that contains 6.02 ×l023 number of particles (atoms, particles, or formula units).
-It establishes a link between the mass of a compound and the number of particles of molar computations.

 Representation: It is abbreviated as ‘mol’.